Monday, 22 March 2010

 When you make your pinhole camera you need to make sure no light is getting into the device – otherwise this will mean that your photo’s will come out over-exposed.
 To help stop this paint the inside of your object black and secure the lid with gaffa tape.

 The photo’s made by using pinhole cameras are more softer than pictures made with a lens.
 Exposures are a lot longer than exposures made with camera’s with a lens, however the exposure vary’s depending on the f-stop.
 How you measure the f-stop requires a little maths.
-First of all you need to measure the focal length – which is the distance from the pinhole to where the photographic paper will lie divided by the width of the pinhole.
-So:
+First of all you need to measure the focal length – which is the distance from the pin

 The further the light travels inside a pinhole camera the weaker the light will become.